babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 That's exactly why Babelfish is so important.
-It allows you to take existing applications, hook them up to TDS-enabled PostgreSQL and run them more quickly and more easily, even while some migration work might still be going on.
+It allows you to take existing applications, hook them up to TDS-enabled PostgreSQL and run them more quickly and easily, even while some migration work is still going on.

-If you are stuck with a legacy application, where the source code is not available or too hard to modify for technical or financial reasons, Babelfish can provide an easy way out.
+If you are stuck with a legacy application where the source code is not available or is too hard to modify for technical or financial reasons, Babelfish provides an easy way out.
 The flexibility and cost savings offered by open source software projects like PostgreSQL with Babelfish can be significant.